raphaelDL/spring-webflux-security-jwt/README.md

     }
 ```

-In this example user information will bes tored in memory using a `Map` but it can be replaced by different strategies.
+In this example user information will be stored in memory using a `Map` but it can be replaced by different strategies.

 Before getting a Json Web Token an user should use another authentication mechanism, for example HTTP Basic Authentication and provided the right credentials a JWT will be issued which can be used to perform future API calls by changing the `Authetication` method from Basic to Bearer.